davirpp/davirpp/README.md

 <h2 align="center">👋 Hello!
 I'm Davi</h2>

-I'm ina bachelor of Data Science and Artificial Intelligence at Federal University of Paraiba.
-Definitely a guy passionate about Python and data who really likes to solve problems and watch Formula 1.
+I am studying a bachelor's degree in Data Science and Artificial Intelligence at the Federal University of Paraíba.
+Definitely a passionate Python and data guy who really enjoys solving problems and watching Formula 1.

 ```